Trump court pick Kavanaugh issues denial; accuser willing to testify

 Conway said sworn testimony from both Kavanaugh and Ford on the specific allegation should be considered as part of the record in the judge’s hearings.
 “This woman should not be insulted and she should not be ignored,” Conway said in an interview with Fox News.

-Reporting by Lawrence Hurley and Susan Heavey; Additional reporting by Doina Chiacu; Editing by Jeffrey Benkoe and Will Dunham
+Reporting by Lawrence Hurley, Steve Holland and Susan Heavey; Additional reporting by Doina Chiacu and Roberta Rampton; Editing by Will Dunham